linuxdeepin/deepin-manual/manual-assets/professional/deepin-contacts/en_US/index.md

 1. Click  **Quickly Join Conference**, a popped-up box appears.

-2. Input the conference room number and password, select whether to "turn off camera" or "turn off microphone" or not, then join the conference.
+2. Input the conference room number and password, select whether to "turn off camera" or "turn off microphone" or not, then click **Join**.

 ![6quick meeting](jpg/6quick-meeting.png)